2i2c-org/team-compass/projects/managed-hubs/support.md

 The content on this page might change over time, and we welcome suggested changes and pull requests!
 :::

-This section contains information that our team uses to triage, communicate, and resolve {term}`Support Request`s that come from communities.
+This section contains information that our team uses to triage, communicate, and resolve {term}`Support Requests` that come from communities.

 (support:process)=
 ## Overview of the support process